johnstonskj/rml-core/README.md

 Conceptually a `data-set` is a table of data, columns represent fields that are either *features* that represent properties of an instance, and *classifiers* or *labels* that are used to train and match instances.

+See the `rml-knn` (not quite there yet) repository for an example capability built upon this package.

 ## Modules